miguel-vidal-gomes/SDRPlusPlus_CommunityEdition/docs/DIGITAL_DEMODULATOR_IMPLEMENTATION_PLAN.md

 ---

-*This document will be updated frequently as implementation progresses.
-Check the "Last Updated" timestamp and "Update Log" section for the latest status.*
+*This document reflects the completed Phase 1 implementation.
+The digital demodulation framework is fully operational with P25 FSK4 support.
+Additional protocols can be implemented using the established framework patterns.*